Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

     1. **App name**: Enter a unique value for the **Drivers** function app.
     2. **Subscription**: Select your Azure subscription.
-    3. **Resource Group**: Either select an existing Resource Group or create a new one such as `serverless-microservices`.
+    3. **Resource Group**: Select the resource group to which you have added your other services, such as `serverless-microservices`.
     4. **OS**: Select Windows.
     5. **Hosting Plan**: Select Consumption Plan.
     6. **Location**: Select a region closest to you.
 Make sure you select the same region for the rest of your resources.
+    7. **Runtime Stack**: Select .NET.
-    7. **Storage**: Select Create new and supply a unique name.
+    8. **Storage**: Select Create new and supply a unique name.
 You will use this storage account for the remaining function apps.
-    8. **Application Insights**: Set to Off.
+    9. **Application Insights**: Set to Disabled.
 We will create an Application Insights instance later that will be associated with all of the Function Apps and other services.

     ![Screenshot of the Function App creation form](media/new-function-app-form.png 'Create Function App form')

 4. Repeat the steps above to create the **Trips** function app.

-    1. Enter a unique value for the App name, ensuring it has the word **Trips** within the name so you can easily identify it.
+    - Enter a unique value for the App name, ensuring it has the word **Trips** within the name so you can easily identify it.
-    2. Make sure you enter the same remaining settings and select the storage account you created in the previous step.
+    - Make sure you enter the same remaining settings and select the storage account you created in the previous step.

 5. Repeat the steps above to create the **Orchestrators** function app.

 6. Repeat the steps above to create the **Passengers** function app.

 7. Repeat the steps above to create the **TripArchiver** function app.

+    - **Important**: Select **JavaScript** for the Runtime Stack, since this Function App will use Node.js.

 #### Create the Web App Service Plan